-The Alachua County Library District offers tax deferred savings plans, called 457 plans which an employee may save salary generated income through payroll deduction.
-ICMA and Nationwide Retirement Solutions are the two companies that offer these benefits for employees.
+The Alachua County Library District offers a tax deferred retirement savings plans, also called a 457 plan through ICMA-RC.
+The 457 plan allows an employee to save salary generated income through payroll deduction.
 The Library District also offers a Roth IRA through payroll deduction through ICMA.

 Deferred Compensation Plans (457)

 Employees may enroll in these plans any time during the year.
-The 457 plans allow an employee to defer up to a dollar limit in effect for that year (see table below).
+The 457 plans allow an employee to defer up to a dollar limit in effect for that year.

 The money invested, as well as the earnings are able to grow on a tax-deferred basis.
 The employee pays the taxes when he or she withdraws the money at the time of retirement or when separating from service.
 There is no penalty for withdrawal at any age.